-Prior to adoption of the Plan, the school site council or safety committee shall hold a public hearing at the school site.
+Before adopting the Plan, the school site council or safety committee shall hold a public hearing there.
 The Plan must be reviewed and updated by March 1 each year by the school site council or safety committee.

 A "School Safety Plan" shall include at least the following: